 How to Clean Wood Furniture Finishes

+When figuring out how to clean wood furniture, we must first identify and understand what type of wood finish we’re working with.
 Many different types of wood finishes are used on furniture and they all need to be cleaned in different ways with different cleaners.
-For everyday wood care, follow these tips:

 Dust in the direction of the grain.
 Years of doing this help hold onto distinctive patterns in the wood.

-Any soft cloth will do, but clever cloths made from microfibres scoop up and hang onto dust so that you don’t merely shift it somewhere else.
+Any soft cloth will do, but clever cloths made from microfibers scoop up and hang onto dust so that you don’t merely shift it somewhere else.

 Go easy on the spray polish.
 Over time, polish residue dulls wood.
 Many people reach for the spray can simply because they love that just-polished smell.
 If that’s you, get an air freshener and give your wood a break.

-Type of Finish Method Paint Neat washing-up liquid is an effective grease and stain shifter
+How to Clean Wood Furniture Wood Furniture Finish Cleaning Method Paint Neat washing-up liquid is an effective grease and stain shifter

 on this hard-wearing surface.